jeremyFreeAgent/MacOs-Web-Server-Scripts/README.md

 ### Usage

-Run the command with a host name
+Run the command with a database name

     fa-newdatabase chucknorris